Thursday, December 24, 2020

 Vampires and the Political Cabal

-The vampires feed on the blood of normal humans but they get vaporized in sunlight; they can hunt and thrive only in the darkness.
-The counterpart of the vampires in the real world is the cabal of corrupt politicians, crony capitalists, and nihilist intellectuals—they too feed on the blood of normal humans and they too thrive in the darkness, when there is lack of transparency.
+The vampires feed on human blood but they get vaporized in sunlight.
+They can hunt and thrive only in the darkness.
+The counterpart of the vampires in the real world is the cabal of corrupt politicians, crony capitalists, and nihilist intellectuals—they too feed on human blood; they too thrive in the darkness, when there is lack of transparency.
 Sunlight is the mortal enemy of the vampires, and transparency is the mortal enemy of the cabal.
-The vampires cannot stop the sun from rising, and so during daytime, they hide indoors, in caves, forests, or their castles, but if the members of the cabal win in the elections, they gain the power to destroy transparency by subverting the freedom of the people and corrupting the legal and administrative systems.
+The vampires cannot stop the sun from rising.
+During daytime, they hide indoors, in caves, forests, or their castles.
+But if the members of the cabal win in the elections, they gain the power to destroy transparency by subverting the freedom of the people and corrupting the legal and administrative systems.
 The vampires are not real; the cabal is a reality in every nation.

 The Quest for Mathematical Philosophy: Descartes, Spinoza, and Kant